 It is also very commonly found growing wild in the southern USA, and even in North Florida, where I live, and many people here wonder if loquats are edible.

 The fruit grows on a small tree, similar to other members of the Rosaceae family, such as apples, plums, peaches, apricots, and cherries, and ripens in the spring/early summer.

 What Does a Loquat Tastes Like?

 The flavor is also said to be similar to peaches, apricots, or plums, with notes of citrus and mango, and the texture reminds me of apricots.
-Try it in Loquat Vegan Cheesecake, fruit salads, or smoothies.
-How about a flavorful loquat tea!
+Try it in Vegan Loquat Cheesecake, fruit salads, or smoothies.
+Or, how about a flavorful loquat tea!